The Queue (Sorokin novel): Character descriptions

 Lyudmila is introduced in the latter part of the novel, is Vadim's key to no longer having to wait in line.
 She begins a spur of the moment romance with Vadim, when she seems in him in line and decides to bring him back to her house.
-Lyumila works at the Moskva stores, the ones distributing the goods in the line.
-Lyumila controls the movement of the line, and has little consideration for the many people waiting for their goods.
+Lyudmila works at the Moskva stores, the ones distributing the goods in the line.
+Lyudmila controls the movement of the line, and has little consideration for the many people waiting for their goods.